rcampb60/dailyincrease/README.md

 # Daily Increase

-A simple script to determine the daily increase of COVID-19 cases in NHS Lothian for the previous 24 hours
+A simple script to determine the daily increase of COVID-19 cases in NHS Lothian for the previous 24 hours.

-The user is asked for the location of the Excel document.
-This can be obtained by navigating to https://www.gov.scot/publications/coronavirus-covid-19-trends-in-daily-data/ after 2pm BST each day then right clicking on the COVID-19 Data by NHS Board [RELEVANT DATE HERE] file and clicking 'copy path'.

-The user is then asked for the filename, extension and download path.
-The path should be along the lines of /user/downloads/filename.xlsx and should be unique.
-Personally I've used the format DDMMYYYY.xlsx for clarity.

-The script uses a combination of Pandas (to read the Xlsx data) and Numpy (to find the difference) as well as Requests to enable the file download.
+The user is asked to provide a name for the Excel file which is downloaded into the scripts' directory, read and then deleted.
+The script then produces the output.

+Recent updates have allowed the script to determine the date from the user's system clock.
+The date data is then manipulated and inserted into the hard-coded URL to allow Requests to pull the file down.

 # Installation